 Homemade salad dressing is so simple to make, and this simple vinaigrette recipe is my favorite.
 It’s made with just four ingredients, plus salt and pepper.
 Once you master this basic recipe, you can customize it to make it your own.
 I’ve included some variation suggestions below.

-This vinaigrette is tangy and perfect for drizzling over your favorite tossed salad.
+This vinaigrette is tangy and perfect for drizzling over your favorite green salad.
 You can store it in your refrigerator for up to two weeks, so you can always have homemade vinaigrette dressing ready to enjoy.